verifyica-team/verifyica/ANNOTATIONS.md

 - If `verifyica.engine.class.parallelism` is greater than `1`, orders test class **execution submission order**.
   - Test class execution will still be in parallel.

+- Method that are ordered using `@Verifyica.Orderr` are executed before methods that are not annotated.

 ---

 ### @Verifyica.DisplayName